 Distance Between Cornhole Platforms

-The recommended cornhole distance for children and juniors.
+The recommended cornhole distance for children and juniors is 21 feet.
 The imaginary line parallel to the front of the platforms is also the foul line that you cannot step over when tossing the bags.
 The bags may be tossed from either side of the platform in a 3 x 4 foot rectangle.
 You must stay inside of this area while tossing the bag.
 You can choose to toss from either side but must stay on that side for the entire round.
 If you are playing doubles (check out our 67 cornhole team names) matches the players stand on both sides of the platform and alternate turns tossing the corn bags in the regulamentary cornhole distance.

 The bag must not touch the ground before landing on the platform or it is a foul and removed from play.
 If a corn bag is tossed and determined to be a foul while knocking off a bag that is resting on the platform that bag must be returned to its original position.
 If the bag lands anywhere else not touching the platform it is called a foul or “Corn Bag Out Of The Count” and is not worth any points.
 Another form of a foul is stepping over the line or out of the pitchers box.
 This is also called a “Corn Bag Out Of The Count” and is worth zero points.
 Corn bags that do not land on the platform or go through the hole must be removed from the field of play and count for zero points.

 Playing the Game

 Cornhole can be played as either singles or doubles matches.
 When playing a doubles match the four players split up into two teams.
 One member from each team pitches from one cornhole platform and the other members pitch from the other.
 In singles play the contestants stand at the same platform and each one player may choose a specific side to toss from for the inning.
 You must only toss from one side per inning.
 The players on opposing teams always alternate tossing.
 A cornhole match can broke down into multiple rounds of play where you toss 4 bags per inning.